BoCloud/folib/folib-distribution/README.md

 # folib-distribution

-This is the Strongbox standalone assembly.
+This is the Folib standalone assembly.